mikolmogorov/Ragout/USAGE.md

 This procedure is repeated multiple times with the different size of synteny block decomposition.
-Afterwards, an optional refinement step is performed (is -g is specified).
+Afterwards, an optional refinement step is performed (if -g was specified).

 Input
 ------